-First of all, you must know that Hungary is one of the few producer countries for an entire range of classic wine styles, including whites, rosés, reds and natural sweet wines.
+First of all, you must know that Hungary is one of the few producer countries with an entire range of classic wine styles, including whites, rosés, reds, and natural sweet wines.

-Having said that, let’s see the practical information so that when you go to spend a few days in Budapest you’ll be able to order like a local.
+You can visit wineries in Hungary as well, I like this curated list from Hungarian Wines.
+I also think this is a great article about what you need to know about Hungarian wines.
+Having said that, I’m going to give you a little bit of practical information so that when you go to spend a few days in Budapest you’ll be able to order like a local.

-Their favorite drink (at least the most demanded one) is the spritzer, this is a mixture of wine and soda water, though, pay attention: they’ve got different names according to the proportion of water-wine they have.
-Have a look:
+Their favorite drink (at least the most ordered one) is the spritzer, a mixture of wine and soda water, though, pay attention: they’ve got different names according to the proportion of water-wine they have.

-házmester (janitor) the quantity of wine trebles the quantity of water.
+- házmester (janitor) the number of wine trebles the quantity of water.

-As I’ve said, this kind of drink is very popular and you will be served any of them at almost any kind of bar, except inside an aborozó.
-This is a traditional wine bar, which is quite a dive only it doesn’t serve very good!
+This kind of drink is very popular and you will be served any of them at almost any kind of bar, except inside an aborozó, a traditional wine bar.
 Wine is served in a metal scoop.
 Even so, I recommend you visit one of them to see what “the real thing” is like.